 Digitising in the cultural sector – necessity and opportunity

-We’ll be joined by Sarah Younas, Digital Producer at Tyne & Wear Archives & Museums, who will talk about how their venues have moved online during lockdown, finding the right online content to engage an audience and plans for reopening.
+Hear from Sarah Younas, at Tyne & Wear Archives & Museums, and Jon Weston, from Sunderland Culture, who tell us about how their venues have moved online during lockdown, finding the right online content to engage an audience and plans for reopening.

 Adapt to survive

-The focus will be on the next 90-days; financial measures you must take and the considerations to give to pivoting your offerings quickly.
+The focus is on the next 90-days; financial measures you must take and the considerations to give to pivoting your offerings quickly.

 Public Health Briefing